Slovenian Democratic Party

-The Slovenian Democratic Party (Slovenska demokratska stranka, SDS), formerly the Social Democratic Party of Slovenia (Socialdemokratska stranka Slovenije, SDSS), is a conservative, centre-right parliamentary party and the largest party in Slovenia with approximately 30,000 members.
-The key goals of the party are democracy, respect for human rights, economic efficiency, economic freedom and solidarity.
+The Slovenian Democratic Party (Slovenska demokratska stranka, SDS), formerly the Social Democratic Party of Slovenia (Socialdemokratska stranka Slovenije, SDSS), is a right-wing parliamentary party; it is also one of the largest parties in Slovenia, with approximately 30,000 reported members in 2013.

-It has been described as nationalist and right-wing populist, encompassing both national and social conservatism.
-Led by former Prime Minister of Slovenia Janez Janša, the SDS is a member of the European People's Party (EPP), Centrist Democrat International and International Democrat Union.
+It has been described as nationalist and right-wing, encompassing both national and social conservatism.
+Led by former Prime Minister of Slovenia Janez Janša, the SDS is a member of the European People's Party, Centrist Democrat International and International Democracy Union.

 SDS has its origins in the Slovenian anti-Communist pro-democracy dissident labour union movement of the late 1980s.
 The Social Democratic Union of Slovenia (later renamed Social Democratic Party and, in 2003, Slovenian Democratic Party) was first headed by trade unionist France Tomšič, then by the prominent Slovenian pro-independence and pro-democracy dissident Jože Pučnik, who resigned in 1993.
 The party was part of the Democratic Opposition of Slovenia (DEMOS) coalition.

 The party's early ideological orientation was liberal, social democratic, and civic nationalist, reflecting a broad and somewhat fragmented coalition.
 In the 1992 parliamentary elections, SDS barely passed the parliamentary threshold, joining a Liberal Democracy of Slovenia-led coalition government.
 In 1993, Janez Janša, another prominent pro-democracy dissident turned politician, became party leader (a post he has held continuously since); Janša also served as Minister of Defense between 1990 and 1994.
 In 1994, Janša was ousted from his ministerial post due to his involvement in the Depala Vas affair; SDS consequently left the coalition government.
 SDS largely remained in opposition for the following 10 years, gaining in popularity and shifting its ideological outlook rightwards in the meanwhile.
 In 1995, SDS absorbed the conservative National Democratic Party, a former DEMOS coalition partner.